MinecraftTAS/TASmod/README.md

 # TASmod
-Let's you record and play back tickperfect inputs.
+Lets you record and play back tickperfect inputs.

 ## Credits
 Author of the original mod: tr7zw